-Most often occurring in Istanbul, the shoe shiner will drop his box or brushes, while walking past you.
-If you pick the items up for him, he will offer a free shoeshine.
-So you take a seat, and while he shines your shoes, he will chat quite innocently while casually mentioning about extras he has included in the shoeshine.
-At the end, you will be presented with an over-priced bill and if you refuse to pay, his street colleagues will join in demands to hand over your cash.
+Most often occurring in major cities like Istanbul, the shoe shiner drops his box or brushes, and if you pick the items up for him, he offers a free shoeshine.
+So, you take a seat, and as he shines your shoes, chats innocently and casually mention extras included.
+Finally, they give an over-priced bill, and if you refuse to pay, his street colleagues join in and demand cash.
+Do not accept free shoe shines.

 2: Fake Coins and Artefacts

 Typically occurring at the entrance to archaeological and historical sites, Saint John’s basilica in Aegean Selcuk was a common site where this happened.
 Scammers show antique coins dating from the Byzantine or Roman periods and insist on a bargain price of only 500 USD.
 Sadly, the metal coins with low-grade engravings are no older than a few months and crafted in a workshop.
 Also remember, any artefact over 100 years old belongs to the Republic of Turkey.
 Officials have arrested foreigners at airports with artefacts later confirmed as fake.
 Politely decline and walk away.

 The scammer approaches the solo male traveller to strike up a conversation.
 That person fakes an interest in shared hobbies such as football and suggests heading into a bar for drinks.
 Usually, women join them, and when the solo foreigner asks for his bill, it amounts to an outrageous amount like 1500 euros for four glasses and a bowl of peanuts.
 If you refuse to pay, heavy-hander bouncers suddenly appear to gain money forcibly and walk you to nearby bank machines.
 So be careful who you drink with, and who pretends to be a friend.
 Be aware they will still target travellers on the 4th or 5th occasion of meeting them.